afastbaker/pizza/README.md

 ## Description

-_This webpage is to allow customers to choose what size pizza they would like to order.
+_This webpage will allow customers to choose what size pizza they would like to order.
 They have a choice to add toppings at an additional price.
 The webpage will then calculate the cost of their order and notify them of the total price._
+Link to GitHub page- https://afastbaker.github.io/pizza/

 ## Specifications: